tonyx/Sharpino/README.md

+## Acknowledgements

+A heartfelt thank you to  [Intellij](https://www.jetbrains.com/idea/) who have generously provided free licenses of their products to support this project.

 ## News
 - Version 2.5.4 added _runInitAndTwoAggregateCommands_ that creates a new aggregate snapshot and run two commands in a single transaction.